aavegotchi/aavegotchi-wiki/posts/en/faq.md

 As far as gameplay, raffle wearables will offer the same <a href="https://wiki.aavegotchi.com/wearables">boosts</a> to your Aavegotchi as any other wearables in their rarity class (such as rare, mythical, etc).
 On the <a href="https://opensea.io/collection/aavegotchi-wearable-vouchers?referrer=%252Fassets%252F0xe54891774eed9277236bac10d82788aee0aed313%252F13%252Fbid">open market</a>, whether they have more resale value due to their **pre-launch status** or **brand associations** will be determined by market demand.

+### Can I buy FRENS?
+No. FRENS are a way to reward our community members who staked GHST.

 ### Are FRENS used for anything besides raffles?